oric-software/castoric/README.md

 [[config_generate]](https://github.com/oric-software/castoric/search?q=config_generate)

 The viewport is the part of the screen where we want the scene to be rendered.
-Dimenson and posiiton of this viewport is configured in file `tools/config.py` through following values:
+Dimensions and posiiton of this viewport are configured in file `tools/config.py` through following values:

 - `HFOV_IN_DEGREES` : is the angle of Horizontal Field Of View expressed in degrees.
 - `VIEWPORT_WIDTH`  : expressed in number of texel.
-Must belong to interval `[24 ..
+It is the number of column.
+It must belong to interval `[24 ..
 78]`
 - `VIEWPORT_HEIGHT`  : expressed in number of texel.
 Should be within `[10 ..
 64]`
 - `VIEWPORT_START_COLUMN` : Column number of top left corner of viewport within `[2 ..
 80 - VIEWPORT_WIDTH]`
 - `VIEWPORT_START_LINE` : Line number of top left corner of viewport  within `[0 ..
 64 - VIEWPORT_HEIGHT]`